twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 `~/.oh-my-zsh` directory to drift out of sync with chezmoi's source state.
 To update Oh My Zsh and its plugins, refresh the downloaded archives.

-## Include a single file from another repository
+## Include a single file from a URL

 Including single files uses the same mechanism as including a subdirectory above, except with the external type `file` instead of `archive`.
 For example,